 This turkey belonged to my sister and he didn't want his photo taken, so he puffed himself all up till he looked like a big white feathered ball.
 Sometimes you need a bit of imaginary to see circles in nature, because in nature nothing is shaped in a perfect line.

-I hope by showing you my photos for this particular assignment, where we had to look for circle shapes in nature and made by man has aroused some awareness of looking closer to the things around you and see the beauty of it all.
+I hope by showing my photos about natural and man-made circles will help you and maybe has aroused some awareness of looking closer to the things around you and see the beauty of it all.
 Nature has made so many forms either by the shape of the plants or by a natural frame.

 © 2013 Titia Geertman